Anix003/Project-AI/QUICK_START.md

-# ✅ Quick Start Checklist - ComplainHub
+# ✅ Quick Start Checklist - Civic-AI

-Follow this checklist to get your ComplainHub platform running!
+Follow this checklist to get your Civic-AI platform running!

 ## 📋 Pre-Setup Checklist